richemslie/galvanise_zero/readme.md

 This differs from AlphaZero which skips right to the chase and starts from a completely random network.
 One thing that seems apparent is that after 10 generations it still plays similar to this dumb player, and feels like it is caught in a local optima right from the get go.
-Next time around I plan to start from a random neural network.
+Next time around I plan to start from a random neural network and set number of iterations to be very small - thus quickly learning the rules, without learning what a good move is.

 Subsequently the network is trained in generations.
 A single sample is taken from a self play game using Monte Carlo playouts with the policy and score values, using PUCT and Dirichlet noise for